How to Choose the Perfect Barbecue

 Cleaning a burner requires special attention.
 It's important to clean the feeder tubes that move the gas from the front controls to the burners.
 Spiders' webs and small cocoons can interfere with gas flow to the burners, which compromises performance and creates a potential fire hazard around the controls.

 The best way to find out if the gas is flowing to the burner properly is to observe the flames: if the flames are yellowish and burn slowly, the tubes are probably blocked.
-To remove the obstruction, use a cleaner developed for the purpose.
+To remove the obstruction, use a cleaner developed for this purpose.

 Check the gas feed pipe as well, and if it is cracked or broken, replace it.
 If you suspect a gas leak, brush soapy water onto the tube connections; if bubbles appear when the gas is turned on, you know you have a leak.
 Adjust or replace any broken or defective handles and castors on your barbecue.